Tattarang: Wyloo Metals

 Wyloo Metals is Tattarang's mining division.
 In December 2020, Wyloo acquired a near 38 percent stake in Canadian nickel mining company Noront Resources for US$26.5 million.
 In December 2021, Wyloo announced it would acquire Noront after BHP dropped out of the ensuing takeover battle.
 The acquisition was completed in April 2022 and Noront was renamed Ring of Fire Metals in September 2022 after the region in Ontario.

+Wyloo began acquiring shares in mining company Western Areas in March 2021, reaching a 9.14 percent stake in January 2022.
+When IGO made a takeover offer for Western Areas in December 2021, Wyloo emerged as a potential rival bidder or disruptor of the deal.
+In February 2022, Wyloo and IGO struck a peace deal under which Wyloo would support IGO's bid and the two companies would form a joint venture to investigate and, if economically feasible, advance development of a downstream nickel processing facility in WA.
+In April 2023, the Western Australian government allocated land in Kwinana Beach for the refinery, and Wyloo and IGO announced they were looking into integrating a plant producing precursor cathode active material at the proposed refinery.
+A final investment decision is due in 2024.

+As of August 2021, Wyloo held a 12 percent stake in Poseidon Nickel and just under 5 percent of nickel producer Panoramic Resources.
+In January 2022, it reduced its stake in Poseidon to under 5 percent.

 In August 2022, Wyloo made a A$150 million cornerstone investment in West Australian rare earths developer Hastings Technology Metals.
 The investment allowed Hastings to purchase a 22 percent stake in Canadian magnet maker Neo Performance Materials.

+On 21 March 2023, Wyloo made a A$760 million takeover bid for nickel miner Mincor Resources.
+Wyloo at the time already held a 19.99 percent stake in Mincor.
+By 5 July 2023, Wyloo's stake had increased to over 90 percent.